-The Main > Status > Presentation Reports page enables you to generate various reports of system and email activity from predefined report templates.
+The page Main > Status > Presentation Reports enables you to generate various reports of system and email activity from predefined report templates.
 Some templates can be customized to suit specific needs.
 For example, message data may be sorted by hour, day, week, or month.
 Run a report immediately or schedule it to be automatically generated and delivered at specified intervals.

-If email archiving is a compliance requirement, you may need to maintain your legacy Websense Email Security system and have it available for generating archived email reports.
+If email archiving is a compliance requirement, you may need to maintain your legacy Websense Email Security system and have it available for generating archived email reports after your transition to Forcepoint Email Security.
 Websense Email Security, the database, and the Report Central report generator should all be running.
 The recommended length of time to maintain the legacy system should be equal to the length of time defined in your organization's email retention policy.
+Websense Email Security requires an instance of Microsoft SQL Server, either on the same server where Websense Email Security is installed, or on a separate, dedicated server.
+All database maintenance and download scheduling tasks are configured in one place, the Websense Email Security Scheduler component.